angular/universal/DOCUMENTATION.md

 ### `main.ts`
 "bootstraps" your module to the Browser Platform, via `platformBrowserDynamic().bootstrapModule(YourNgModuleHere)`.

+> Let's clean-up the naming for the above files so it makes a little more sense for us!

+Since these files both deal with the Browser, let's rename them:

+    app.module.ts   =>  main.browser.ts
+          main.ts   =>  client.ts

 ----

 #### With Universal we're going to have 4 main files:

-> Let's clean-up the naming for the above files so it makes a little more sense for us!

 ### `main.browser.ts`

-> normally "app.module.ts" - We just renamed it, so it's easier to realize this is for the Browser and not Node.
+> Previously "app.module.ts" - renamed.

-This is where our Root "NgModule" (for the Browser) is located
+This is where our Root "NgModule" (for the Browser) is located.

 ### `client.ts`

-> normally "main.ts" - this is where you "bootstrap" to the BrowserPlatform
+> Previously "main.ts" - renamed.

+This is where we "bootstrap" to the BrowserPlatform via:
-> (ie: platformBrowserDynamic().bootstrapModule(AppModule);)

-We also renamed this, nice and obvious between client & server here :)
+    platformBrowserDynamic().bootstrapModule( RootModule );

 ### `main.node.ts`